 Advice if you're upset by the news

-Some stories reported by Newsround can make you feel sad - but you are not the only one and it's OK to have those feelings.
+If you are upset by the news, it's important to know that you are not the only one and it's OK to have those feelings.

 This section gives you some tips about what to do if you are feeling sad about what you've seen, heard or read.